Dataholic-16/AtliQ-Hardware-Sales-Insight/README.md

 # Sales_analytics
 Sales analytics with PowerBI.
 Data is been gathered from Codebasics Github Repo - https://github.com/codebasics/DataAnalysisProjects/tree/master/1_SalesInsights#sales-insights-data-analysis-project

-# SQL database dump is in db_dump.sql file above.
-Download db_dump.sql file to your local computer and import it.

 # Data Analysis Using SQL

 1. Show all customer records